HIKE BLOG

 There’s a practical piece to that as well as a spiritual one.
 Part of walking a long distance thru-hike is staying present with all of yourself – the good, the bad and the ugly – and not looking away or trying to distract yourself.

-That might be why I am so attracted to thru-hiking as opposed to shorter backpack trips, because the activity forces a release of control and replaces it with a feeling of letting of the day unfold and being in the moment.
+That might be why I am so attracted to thru-hiking as opposed to shorter backpack trips, because the activity forces a release of control and replaces it with a feeling of letting of the day unfold and being present in the moment.

 Encouraging origami for cancer patients given out at the clinic.
 I chose this one to keep me present through the experience and curious rather than certain.